 - No regulatory concerns about your data.

-Clinked is a collaboration tool and client portal that can offer flexible options for businesses: public cloud or private cloud, with full white-label customisation options.
-If you’d like to find out more about Clinked’s private cloud solution, head over to here.
+Clinked is a collaboration tool and client portal that can offer flexible options for businesses: public cloud or private cloud, and full white-label customisation options.
+If you’d like to find out more about Clinked’s cloud software offering, book a demo with us today to see the platform for yourself.